Stories of Africa: Connected Over Time and Across the Globe

 In Praise of the African Entrepreneur

-Cliff Missen, Clinical Associate Professor and Director of WiderNet@UNC, UNC-Chapel Hill
+Cliff Missen, Clinical Associate Professor and Director of WiderNet@UNC, University of North Carolina at Chapel Hill

 Political independence and economic growth are repainting the African landscape.
 Home-grown entrepreneurs of every stripe are leading the way.
 This session will share some examples of modern Africa and look at the debate of giving aid versus making investments.